smapiot/piral/docs/tutorials/07-development-workflow.md

 A high developer convenience can be achieved by providing a seamless debugging experience together was an easy setup and pleasant tools.
 Ideally, all standard tools just work.

 The essential development workflow is displayed below.
-We start with the app shell, which should be implemented up to a degree where first pilets may be integrated.
-At some point a "pilet factory" mode is started.
+We start with the app shell, which should be implemented up to a degree where some first pilets may be integrated.
+At some point, a "pilet factory" mode is started.

 ![Full Development Life Cycle](../diagrams/piral-dev-life-cycle.png)

 The important aspect of the diagram above is the deployment independence of each layer.
 Teams responsible for the different pilets can deploy independently of other teams.
-Obviously, in real life some feature constraints and other business values may impact the deployment independence, but technically there are no such constraints if well set up.
+In reality, some feature constraints and other business values may impact the deployment independence, but technically there are no such constraints if well set up.

 ## Video